If probability theory actually was an epistemology, what would we want it do?

 - The Dutch Book Argument shows that if a formal system conforms to axioms describing fair betting games, then the bets that probabilistic rationality recommends are optimal.4 This is irrelevant except in situations you judge are similar enough to a formally fair betting game.

-- Cox’s Theorem says that there is no formal system other than probability theory that is very similar to it; so if you want something like that, you’ve only got one choice.
-(See the section on Cox’s Theorem in my “Probability theory does not extend logic” for discussion.)
-This is relevant only if you are considering using one of the dubious alternatives, none of which seems to work as well in practice.
+- Cox’s Theorem says that there is no formal system other than probability theory that is very similar to it; so if you want something like that, you’ve only got one choice.5 This is irrelevant unless you are considering using one of the dubious alternatives, none of which seems to work as well in practice.

 I mentioned that there are “a couple dozen” fatal flaws in probabilism.
 I have not found any unified, comprehensive survey of these.